oar-team/nixos-compose/docs/src/README.md

 This documentation is being written on a project under development.
 Recent changes or mistakes can occur.
 ```

-*NixOSCompose* generates and deploys reproducible distributed environnement, with a focus on the software stack.
+*NixOSCompose* generates and deploys reproducible distributed environment, with a focus on the software stack.

 <!-- build and deploy config and software stack on different target platform with a focus on reproducibility -->
 <!-- parler environment + configuration (service, ssh key, ) ; deployable on different target platforms -->